react-bratus/react-bratus/README.md

   -h, --help     display help for command
 ```

-Navigate to your React project and write `react-bratus --start` or `react-bratus -s`.
+Navigate to your React project and write `bratus --start` or `bratus -s`.
 If it is the first time running on that project, it will parse the data before launching the application.
 This can take a moment.

 It will show `Listening on port 4444` when ready.
 Open the browser and navigate to [http://localhost:4444](http://localhost:4444)